Single Leg Dead Lift for a More Powerful Swing

 Notice the leg in line with the torso.

 Please note that this is a skill movement so there will be a learning curve; be patient and move with a purpose.
 Never rush this move or put in ‘sloppy’ reps just to finish the drill.
 This is a movement that should be done using low repetitions to start.
 Low repetitions will allow you to focus on the movement and force you to ‘reset’ each time you stand over the weight.
-Begin by doing 3-5 repetitions a side and increase the repetitions up to 10 over a couple of weeks.
+Paying attention to back knee stability to reinforce single-leg hip control is another key detail that keeps each rep clean and intentional.
+Building glute activation to power single leg stability is a key reason this drill delivers such meaningful results when performed with intention.
+If you notice tightness or discomfort during the movement, it may be worth exploring hip mobility to relieve back stiffness, as restricted hips are often at the root of poor movement patterns in this drill.
+This deliberate approach to building rotary strength and balance is exactly what it takes to spring your body into a powerful swing.

 If you try these exercises and you find them to be too challenging or uncomfortable, do not continue, until you have consulted with your physician.
 All exercises for golf should be customized to your needs after a proper evaluation.

+Building lower-body strength through movements like the single leg deadlift is most effective when you understand why leg power starts with ground reaction force.
 Want to take your golf to the next level?
 Our FitGolf® Trainers are experts at working one-on-one with you to tailor a training program to meet the specific needs of your body and help you achieve the results you are hoping to see in your golf.

 Looking for more exercise resources, blog posts or monthly golf-specific exercise content sent straight to your inbox?